rbaumgar/monitor-demo-app/application-monitoring.md

 monitor-demo-monitor   42s
 ```

-:star: For Quarkus application the dafault path for metrics is */q/metrics*, so you have to specify it!
+:star: For a Quarkus application, the default path for metrics is */q/metrics*, so you have to specify it!

 If you are not able to create the *ServiceMonitor*, you do not have the role *montitoring-rules-edit*.